-&lt;sup>146 This was the phrase used by Johnstone, J, in R v.
+146 This was the phrase used by Johnstone, J, in R v.
 La, [2003] A.J.
 No. 526 (QB)[QL] interpreting R. v.
 McClelland (2001), 281 AR 378 (Alta.CA).
-After discussing the issue, Johnstone, J. concluded (at para.75):
+After discussing the issue, Johnstone, J. concluded (at para.75) :

-In light of the Alberta Court of Appeal's implicit approval of the practice of crediting time served at the first stage, it appears that the law on this issue in Alberta is contrary to the law in Saskatchewan and that pre-trial custody should be taken into account at the first stage of the Proulx analysis.
+In light of the Alberta Court of Appeal's implicit approval of the practice of crediting time served at the first stage, it appears that the law on this issue in Alberta is contrary to the law in Saskatchewan and that pre-trial custody should be taken into account at the first definitively answered the question but has, in one case, commented that it would only be appropriate in "rare and exceptional cases"148.